codersgarden/php-lexoffice-api/README.md

 - [Usage](docs/usage.md)
   Detailed examples and guidelines for performing various operations using the package.

+Here's the updated **API Reference** section for your README file with the new `LexofficeFileManager` class added:

+---

 ### API Reference

 Comprehensive references for all classes and methods available in this package: